Janudis/nuscenes_to_kitti_augmented/README.md

    Vehicles and other objects are often symmetric.
 By mirroring LiDAR rays about the vertical plane of each bounding box, we fill occluded regions and enhance object completeness in the dataset.

 ## Installation
-This project does **not** include a `requirements.txt` file.
 To run the script, ensure you have the following dependencies installed:
 - Python 3
 - PyTorch
 - NumPy